 While kits are convenient, growers point out a few common challenges.
 The most frequent issue is managing the environment inside the tent.
 Because it’s an enclosed space, temperature and humidity can fluctuate quickly.
 Some growers find that the stock fans included in budget kits can struggle to handle the heat from a powerful light, leading them to upgrade their environmental controls sooner than planned.
 Another common mistake mentioned is overcrowding.
 It’s tempting to fill every square inch, but experienced growers warn that this restricts airflow and can stress your plants, ultimately hurting your results.
 Giving your plants room to breathe is key.

-Tips for a Smooth Assembly
+Pro Tips for a Painless Setup

 The community has some great advice for getting your kit set up without a hitch.
 First, know your space.
 Before you even order, measure the area where the tent will go and confirm you have enough electrical outlets to handle the light and fans without overloading a circuit.
 When it’s time to build, assemble the tent frame first, then pull the fabric shell over it.
 After that, hang your LED grow light and ventilation system.
 The best piece of advice is to do a "dry run."
 Set everything up and let it run for 24 hours before you introduce any plants.
 This lets you check for light leaks and stabilize your temperature and humidity, ensuring a perfect environment from day one.